3 Important Things to do AFTER You’ve Landed a New Client

 How you will communicate

-Communication is a HUGE part of client-based work, so you really want to nail down how you’ll communicate with your client (via email, telephone, Skype, snail mail?) and how often you can discuss the project.
+Communication is a HUGE part of client-based work, so you really want to nail down how you’ll communicate with your client (via email, WhatsApp, Zoom?) and how often you can discuss the project.

 I’ve been in numerous situations where clients have sent me hundreds of emails a week under different threads which gets really confusing, so I always try and add something that deflects this in my contracts.